SammeJanderson/Algorithms/README.md

-A lsit of algorithms that explore recursive functions, big O notation and dinamic programing.
+A list of algorithms that explore recursive functions, big O notation and dinamic programing.